NEWS & EVENTS with JAWA Off Road Campers

 What Should My Caravan Tyre Pressure Be?

 The right tyre pressure for your caravan depends on a few things.
-First, you need to consider the weight of your caravan as heavier caravans require higher tyre pressure to support the load properly.
-The type of tyres on your caravan also needs to be considered, as different tyre models and brands have varying pressure recommendations.
+First, you need to consider the weight of your caravan.
+Heavier models require higher tyre pressure to support the load properly.
+Different tyre models and brands have varying pressure recommendations, so check your owner’s manual to be certain.

 Additionally, the conditions in which you’ll be towing your caravan play a significant role.
 For example, if you’re travelling on rough terrain or in extreme weather, you’ll need to adjust your tyre pressure accordingly.
 A valuable rule of thumb to keep in mind is that your caravan’s tyre pressure can increase by around 4 PSI (pounds per square inch) once the tyres have warmed up.